Particular/docs.particular.net/samples/pubsub/message-driven/sample.md

 ## Implementing subscribers

 To receive messages from the publisher, the subscribers [must subscribe to the message types](/nservicebus/messaging/publish-subscribe/) they are designed to handle.
-A subscriber must have a handler for the type of message and a [configuration](/nservicebus/messaging/publish-subscribe/) that tells the endpoint where to send subscriptions for messages for transports that use [message-driven publish/subscribe](/nservicebus/messaging/publish-subscribe/):
+A subscriber must have a handler for the type of message and a configuration that tells the endpoint where to send subscriptions for messages to:

+snippet: SubscriptionConfiguration

  * The `Subscriber` handles and subscribes to the `OrderReceived` type.
  * The handlers in each project are in files that end with the word `Handler` for example `OrderReceivedHandler.cs`.